Rendering: Render Elements

 As you can see, each object has a different object ID so has its own mask layer.
 You can use this in compositing software such as Photoshop.

 This is exactly the same as Object IDs but using a material ID instead.
 This is set in the Material Settings tab of the material.
 Then check Material IDs in the Cycles 4D Render Elements settings tab, and passes will be rendered for each material with a different ID.

 You can in fact render both Object ID and Material ID passes at the same time if you want to; simply check both switches in the render settings.

 Cryptomatte is a new feature in Cycles 4D which allows you to export mattes for objects and/or materials in the scene.
 This is much faster than creating mattes by hand.

-When you render, you won't see any additional layers in the picture viewer but for each frame you will get an RGB output file a crypotmatte file.
+When you render, you won't see any additional layers in the picture viewer but for each frame you will get a crypotmatte file.
 The cryptomatte file is identified by the word '_Cryptomatte' added to the file name.
 These files can then be imported into compositing software such as After Effects and used there.